nikitavoloboev/data/docs/research/solving-problems.md

 > Can also use arrows with descriptions for more high level views.
 Above is example of [one brainstorming session](https://youtu.be/sB0DWq3PTDk).

-Often times I do the decoupling of the task inside the app I am working in itself, be it a code editor (as comments) or [2Do](../macOS/apps/2do.md) (as note).
+Often times I don't need to go this deep into sketching everything out.
+And just working in the code editor and outlining the task in Height/GitHub is enough.
+Or [2Do](../macOS/apps/2do.md) (as note).

-Other times I sketch problems out in [FigJam](https://www.figma.com/figjam/) or [Excalidraw](https://excalidraw.com/) collaboratively with others.
+[FigJam](https://www.figma.com/figjam/) and [Excalidraw](https://excalidraw.com/) are amazing as they allow you to collaborate on brainstorming together.

-Sometimes I doodle things on iPad with [Procreate](https://procreate.art/) or Notes apps.
+Sometimes I doodle small things on [iPad](../operating-systems/ios/ipad.md) with Notes apps.

-Most importantly, once you know what the actual problem you are trying to solve is, you have to make sure to remove any unneeded dependencies.
-If you don't truly need it, remove it!
+If through this process, you find some part of solving the task, not useful or unneeded, remove it!
 [Why Tesla removed Radar and Ultrasonic sensors](https://www.youtube.com/watch?v=_W1JBAfV4Io) is nice overview of this in action.

+Minimal viable working thing first!

-## 3. Work on solving the task and nothing else
+## 3. Prioritize order of solving the parts.
+Do necessary research.

-I make sure to do the one task I have at hand with no distractions.

-## 4. Solve the problem

-As mentioned in [research](research.md), I mostly use Google for searching mixed in with DuckDuckGo.
-I heavily use Dash for documentation and Dictionary for searching the wiki.
-I also use IRC and various forums specific to the problem I am solving.
+In this part, assuming you have things in order and well defined (as much as possible).
+And you did necessary [research](research.md), is this problem already solved by someone?
+Can we just use it or integrate?

+For research, I do Google searches.
+Search [Reddit](../tools/reddit.md), [HN](https://hn.algolia.com/), [Twitter](../tools/twitter.md) for convos around the topic/problem.
+Note things.

+## 4. Work on solving each part one by one.
+No distractions.
+Get rid of parts that are non essential.

+If there are no viable solutions already for the problem.
+Do the work to solve it!

+Each subtask, one by one.
+No distractions during work focus sessions.

+I use [great tools](../sharing/my-workflow.md) to make the process of solving tasks as smooth/fast as possible.

-I often remind myself of [how to effectively ask questions](asking-questions.md) so as to respect other people's time and maximize chances of getting a good answer.
+Know [how to effectively ask questions](asking-questions.md) so as to respect other people's time and maximize chances of getting a good answer.

-Sometimes I already know the answer given my past experience without conducting help outside and the only thing left is to apply the solution I have.

-In some cases, a problem may be complex enough that it needs time thinking more about it.
-Researching various possible solutions and things you could use.
-And playing with possible solutions and ideas in your head until you reach something worthwhile you can spend time implementing.
-[This talk](https://www.youtube.com/watch?v=f84n5oFoZBc) by Rich Hickey covers this point quite well.
+## 5. Optimize.
+Document.
+Share solution.

+Once you have your first working solution that solves the thing.
+You can start optimizing the solution, if you actually need the optimization!

+Then document everything related to it, hopefully you also documented the process of building too.
+Especially why certain key decisions were made in certain parts of design/solution.

+And share it!
+Most fun part as you can then get even more feedback.
+Can also start sharing early to get early feedback or help with the research part of solution seeking.

+--

+As far as knowing how to prioritize on what to work on.
+[Minimizing regret](https://www.youtube.com/watch?v=jwG_qR6XmDQ) is always a good mental model for choosing problems to solve.
+Will I still be worried about this a year from now?
+If so, it's probably important and worth worrying about and solving.
+If not, let it go and move on.
+Better side on [making decisions](../psychology/decision-making.md) and reversing in light of new knowledge than falling victim to fear or risk.

 ## Notes